jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/trees/README.md

 * With only pre-order/inorder/post-order, we cannot generate a unique tree.
 Pre-order+inorder and post-order+inorder gives a unique tree.

 * To generate tree from traversal using the above combination, take inorder all elements and from pre-order take the first element which will be root and for the remaining element split it to right or left in which position they are in and obtain the unique tree

+* Various processing of binary trees is done using post-order